 Breeds: Border Collie & Labrador Retriever

 The Borador is the cross between a Lab and a Border Collie.
-He will be protective of his family, thinking of them as his herd, just be sure to discourage herding behavior in the family home.
+They are be protective of their family, thinking of them as his herd.
+You’ll need to discourage herding behavior in the family home.
 He is lovable and sociable, and he will likely want to be the center of the family circle.

 Breeds: Border Collie & German Shorthaired Pointer